-- The first scene can be frightening to anyone afraid of the idea of monsters hiding under their bed, specifically the shot with the glowing eyes under the boy's bed.
-This is later averted, however, when the whole thing is revealed to be a simulation gone wrong.
+- The first scene can be frightening to anyone afraid of the idea of monsters lurking around in their bedroom at night, as evident in the shot of a monster's glowing eyes under the boy's bed.
+This is eventually averted when the whole thing is revealed to be a simulation gone wrong by virtue of it turning into a hilarious Epic Fail of the Scarer.

 - Overlapping with Paranoia Fuel, Randall uses his invisibility to absolutely chilling effect against Sulley.
-Since he's invisible to the audience too, we're held up in suspense once he disappears and starts scampering all over the place.
+Since he is also invisible to the audience, we are held up in suspense once he disappears and starts to scamper all over the place.
 An especially effective moment is when Sulley and Boo are hiding on the scare floor... and Randall materializes right beside them.

 - In another scene, Mike is trying to escape from Randall.
-He ends up in a hallway next to a portrait of Waternoose and thinks he's lost him...and then Waternoose's portrait suddenly blinks.
+He ends up in a hallway next to a portrait of Mr. Waternoose and thinks he has lost him... and then Mr. Waternoose's portrait suddenly blinks.
 It's Randall, blending into the colors of the portrait.
 Needless to say, the audience's reaction mirrors the one Mike has when he turns around to see Randall standing behind him.

 - When the monsters harvest screams from little kids, a monitor displays how much screams they have collected with Celia announcing such events in a deadpan fashion.
 Strangely similar to the telescreen.
 Creepy.